Sapioweb/authentication/README.md

 export { router }
 ```

-Following objcet displays the only allowed keys in order for requests to work.
+Following object displays the only allowed keys in order for requests to work.
 ```typescript
 interface IUser {
   email: string;